-- The current interest rate for 2022-2023 is fixed at 3.73% for undergraduate and 5.28% graduate students. - There is a 1.057% origination fee retained by the federal government. - The interest rate and origination fee are subject to change. - Interest accrues from the date the loan is disbursed and may be paid while in school or capitalized (added to the principal) at a specified time. - Student borrowers are billed quarterly for the interest. - Repayment begins six months after the student leaves school or drops below six credits. - First-time borrowers are required to complete a Master Promissory Note (MPN) and Entrance Counseling at studentaid.gov before the loan funds are disbursed to their university bill.
+- The current interest rate is fixed at 4.99% for undergraduate and 6.54% for graduate students. - There is a 1.057% origination fee retained by the federal government. - The interest rate and origination fee are subject to change. - Interest accrues from the date the loan is disbursed and may be paid while in school or capitalized (added to the principal) at a specified time. - Student borrowers are billed quarterly for the interest. - Repayment begins six months after the student leaves school or drops below six credits. - First-time borrowers are required to complete a Master Promissory Note (MPN) and Entrance Counseling at studentaid.gov before the loan funds are disbursed to their university bill.